sam-mcclure/Study-Guide/Week 2/Misc/Notes.md

 * Presentational components are React components that don't specify any behaviors or have internal state, they are only concerned with how things look or how they render

 * Presentational components will need container components to actually pass the data from the store and to specify the behavior

+W2D6

+* The components that access the store, such as the container level components, read this state from it, subscrivbe to this store, and dispatch actions on this store using a top-level store variable

+* This works fine for examples, but it doesn't scale to real applications.
+First of all, it makes your container components harder to test because they reference a specific store, but you might want to supply a different mock store in the test.
+Secondly, it makes it very hard to implement universal replications that are rendered on the server, because on the server, you want to supply a different store instance for every request because different requests have different data.

+* Every container component needs a reference to this store, so unfortunately we have to pass it down to every component as a prop.
+It's less effort than passing different data through every component, but it's still inconvenient.

+* The problem is that the container components need to have this store instance to get this state from a dispatch action and subscribe to changes.